des256/flutter-pi/README.md

+# why this fork?

+Simple answer: `flutter-pi` does not work properly on Raspberry Pi 5 hardware and newer linux kernels.

+## Rotation Issue

+One of the issues is that hardware rotation is no longer supported in `vc4-kms-dsi` (according to various GPT sessions, this is because the GPU is no longer used to help transform the image).
+This fork comments out the rotation check, so the rotation will be fixed on the display.
+To rotate the app anyway, use `RotatedBox` or `Transform` in Flutter.
+Note: Make sure the touchscreen events are also rotated there.

+## Pixelformat Issue

+Another issue is the default pixelformat (ARGB8888) doesn't seem to be supported anymore (probably same reason).
+A way around this is to run with `--pixelformat RGB565`.

+## Proper Pull Request to `ardera/flutter-pi`

+There should be a better solution than just commenting out the checking code.
+I might consider this later.

 ## 📰 NEWS
 - Added a (not complete) sentry plugin, see: https://github.com/ardera/flutter-pi/wiki/Sentry-Support
 - There's now flutterpi tool to make building the app easier: https://pub.dev/packages/flutterpi_tool